thinkjson/geoip/readme.md

 # geoip

 A command-line interface to the MaxMind GeoIP database for use with tab delimited files.
-It reads fields from left to right, attempting to geolocate the contents of the field, and appends a field to the end with the first match.
+It reads fields from left to right, attempting to geolocate the contents of the field, and appends geolocation information to the end with the first match.
 Requires the [MaxMind C API](http://www.maxmind.com/app/c).

 ## Installation